Finansialbizid/docker/_episodes/advanced-containers.md

 > ## Security warning
 > Login credentials including passwords, tokens, secure access tokens or other secrets
-> must never be stored in a container.
+> must never be stored in a container image.
 If secrets are stored, they are at high risk to
 > be found and exploited when made public.
 {: .callout}